Ernst Friedrich Löhndorff: First World War

 Löhndorff fled from the seized vessel after a short time because he was bored and eager to pursue his quest for adventure.
 He worked in various jobs, including as a coastal sailor.

 After a shipwreck, Löhndorff sought help from the German consul in Guaymas.
 However, as he couldn't provide documents and his family resided in Austria, the consul did not believe he was German.
 After leaving the consulate, Löhndorff met a Yaqui member of the Revolutionary Forces and enlisted with them.
 He was quickly promoted, partly because he could translate English texts for his superiors.
 During this time, he met the revolutionary Pancho Villa.

 Löhndorff was not initially interested in the political issues behind the revolution.
 In January 1916, he witnessed revolutionary troops seize 17 US civilians from a train and, under orders from Pancho Villa, execute them on the spot; that moment changed Löhndorff's perspective.
 However, because he was present at the scene and was involved in the situation, the US placed a bounty on his head.
-A punitive expedition led by General John Pershing was launched was never properly finished, as the troops were ordered to return in 1917 when the US entered the First World War.
+A punitive expedition led by General John Pershing was launched but did not accomplish its goal, as the troops were ordered to return in 1917 when the US entered the First World War.

 War captivity

 Löhndorff tried to escape from Mexico.
-He got help from some deserting sailors, and they was able to capture the vessel the Alexander Agassiz, which they sailed under the German flag.
+He got help from some deserting sailors, and they were able to capture the Alexander Agassiz, which they sailed under the German flag.
 The US Marines captured the ship after four weeks.
 Löhndorff was arrested and imprisoned in Los Angeles in February 1918.
 He was then transferred to War Barracks III in Fort Utah as prisoner of war No. 638.
 During his imprisonment, Löhndorff met Captain Conrad Sörensen, whose sailor classes Löhndorff attended.

 After the war, Löhndorff managed to obtain provisional documents through the Swiss embassy, which allowed him to leave the United States and return to Europe.
 On 11 July 1919, Löhndorff arrived at the port of Rotterdam as a passenger aboard the Martha Washington.
 German authorities were waiting for him there, but allowed him to enter Germany after several interrogations.
 He traveled to Karlsruhe, where his family had settled during the war.